-- Buildings and structures are to be located clear of utility infrastructure (Minimum 1m from light/power poles) - No building can be located within an easement for the purposes of utility infrastructure. - Structures are to be located 1500mm from the centre line of the water/sewer main. - Details of water supply and sewer reticulation are to be provided.
-If the development is within 500 m of the reticulated water and sewer network it must connect to that reticulated network. - Dual Occupancy will not be permitted on allotments less than 5 ha where reticulated water and sewer is not connected. - Where no water supply is available, a minimum tank storage of 60,000L is required, of which a minimum if 10,000L is retained for fire fighting purposes for each dwelling. - Where there is no reticulate sewer system than approval is required for onsite disposal in accordance with Section 68 of the Local Government Act 1919 - Stormwater shall be designed to flow to a gravity system.
-Alternatives are not acceptable. - No building over flow paths, no increase in flows.

-- All dual occupancy developments are required to provide a 1.8m high fence on the boundary of the development site and between private open space areas of individual units (all residential zones excluding R5 zone).
+Site Coverage • Maximum site coverage of 35%.
+Parking Each dwelling to have two car parking spaces, at least one being a garage.
+The second space may be provided in a stacked arrangement in front of the garage providing the space is contained wholly within the subject site.
+All parking and manoeuvring areas to be hardstand.
+Driveways to be located 6m from an intersection.
+Utilities Buildings and structures are to be located clear of utility infrastructure (Minimum 1m from light/power poles) No building can be located within an easement for the purposes of utility infrastructure.
+Structures are to be located 1500mm from the centre line of the water/sewer main.
+Details of water supply and sewer reticulation are to be provided.
+If the development is within 500 m of the reticulated water and sewer network, it must connect to that reticulated network.
+Dual Occupancy will not be permitted on allotments less than 5 ha where reticulated water and sewer is not connected.
+Where no water supply is available, a minimum tank storage of 60,000L is required, of which a minimum if 10,000L is retained for fire fighting purposes for each dwelling.
+Where there is no reticulate sewer system than approval is required for onsite disposal in accordance with Section 68 of the Local Government Act 1919 Stormwater shall be designed to flow to a gravity system.
+Alternatives are not acceptable.
+No building over flow paths, no increase in flows.
+Fencing All dual occupancy developments are required to provide a 1.8m high fence on the boundary of the development site and between private open space areas of individual units (all residential zones excluding R5 zone).
 All fencing is to be provided at full cost to the developer.
-All fencing which is in front of the building line shall be constructed of timber and/or masonry materials. - Dividing fences is not to adversely affect the flow of surface of surface water or create flooding problems to adjoining properties. - For corner allotments no fences, structures or landscaping exceeding 1 metre in height are to be located within the triangle formed by a sight line 12 metres x 6 metres form the intersection of the two street boundary lines. - Maximum height of side and rear fences behind the building line to be 1.8 m.
+All fencing which is in front of the building line shall be constructed of timber and/or masonrymaterials.
+Dividing fences are not to adversely affect the flow of surface of surface water or create flooding problems to adjoining properties.
+For corner allotments no fences, structures or landscaping exceeding 1 metre in height are to be located within the triangle formed by a sight line 12 metres x 6 metres from the intersection of the two street boundary lines.
+Maximum height of side and rear fences behind the building line to be 1.8 m.
+Heritage Heritage items are excluded from the fast track provisions.